 The interactive science centre Techniquest asked for an audit of its energy consumption and greenhouse gas emissions.
 After collecting the necessary data I submitted a report in 2007.
 Very substantial scope for reduction was identified.

 The Shambala Festival, the industry leader in the 'greener festivals' movement, wanted a baseline carbon-audit for its 2007 festival.
 This was carried out on the basis of organisers' statistics and interviews with participants.
 The subsequent report applied a greater degree of methodological rigour than is customary for such clients, and established a new numeraire, the Equivalent Participant Day, that allows comparison between different festivals and different years.
 This set a new standard in Festival auditing that has influenced norms across the industry.
-Further audits were carried out to 2010, allowing the Shambala festival to credibly demonstrate year-on-year reductions.
-A short presentation on festivals and carbon emissions can be found here.
+Further audits were carried out to 2012, allowing the Shambala festival to credibly demonstrate year-on-year reductions.
+The 2012 report contains further comments on methodology, particularly with respect to festivals, here.

 The annual Hay-on-Wye Festival also asked for a carbon audit in 2008.
 This is different from a ‘camping festival’ of the Glastonbury type, and it is not really possible to provide a reliable numeraire.
 Nevertheless an audit was successfully carried out and scope for emission reductions identified.